awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

   ECS_CONTAINER_INSTANCE_TAGS={"tag_key": "tag_value"}
   EOF
   ```
-+ Method 2 – When creating your container instance, specify tags using `TagSpecification.N` and then pass user data to the instance using the container agent configuration parameter `ECS_CONTAINER_INSTANCE_PROPAGATE_TAGS_FROM` which will propagate them from Amazon EC2 to Amazon ECS
++ Method 2 – When creating your container instance using the Amazon EC2 API, CLI, or console, specify tags using the `TagSpecification.N` parameter and then pass user data to the instance using the container agent configuration parameter `ECS_CONTAINER_INSTANCE_PROPAGATE_TAGS_FROM` which will propagate them from Amazon EC2 to Amazon ECS

-  The following is an example of a user data script that would propagate the tags associated with a container instance, as well as register the container instance with a cluster named `MyCluster`:
+  The following is an example of a user data script that would propagate the tags associated with an Amazon EC2 instance, as well as register the instance with a cluster named `MyCluster`:

   ```
   #!/bin/bash